UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/11doc.md

   colcon build --packages-ignore fusion-engine-driver ntrip_client source install/setup.bash
 }
-make sure to source ~/.bashrc after to have the changes take effect
+make sure to source ~/.bashrc after to have the changes take effect.
+Do all this inside a docker container